-Running a service business with field service management software means coordinating people, schedules, equipment, and customers in real time.
-Without the right system, that coordination breaks down quickly as job volume grows and technicians work across multiple locations.
-Field service management software, often called FSM software, helps service businesses manage those moving parts from one place.
+Running a service business means coordinating people, schedules, equipment, and customers in real time.
+Without the right field service manager software, that coordination breaks down quickly as job volume grows and technicians work across multiple locations.
+Field service management software, often called FSM software or a field service management system, helps service businesses manage those moving parts from one place.

 In this guide, we’ll go over: